• Archive

 When they need to travel faster or farther, they get rides from neighbors who are referred to as English, the term the Amish use for the rest of the world outside of their community.

-The Yoder family, an Old Order Amish family, is one of about 50 in Mays Lick.
-Old Order Amish typically reject most modern technology, like computers, televisions and iPhones.
+The Yoder family, who are Old Order Amish, is one of about 50 in Mays Lick.
+Old Order Amish typically reject most modern technology, such as computers, televisions and iPhones.
 These decisions are led by elders and bishops at church and later made as a group decision by all the men.
-Kids only speak Pennsylvanian Dutch until they reach first grade when they begin learning English.
+Kids speak only Pennsylvanian Dutch until they reach first grade, when they begin learning English.
 But they continue to primarily speak Pennsylvanian Dutch within their community, throughout their lives.

-Sam had moved from Pennsylvania and met Diann, whose family had moved from Indiana.
+Sam moved from Pennsylvania and met Diann, whose family had moved from Indiana.
 They got married in 2016 and have built a simple, yet fulfilling life, woven by their practice and testament to God.
-Sam, a skilled carpenter and owner of Outdoor Haven Swingsets, spends his days crafting wooden creations— swing sets that resemble boats and traditional jungle gyms for children.
-He also sells, installs, and fixes solar systems and freezers and is known in the Amish community and beyond through word of mouth.
+Sam, a skilled carpenter and owner of Outdoor Haven Swing sets, spends his days crafting wooden creations — swing sets that resemble boats and traditional jungle gyms for children.
+He also sells, installs and fixes solar systems and freezers and is known in the Amish community and beyond through word of mouth.
 Sam, a gentle and loving father, still makes time for the children and his wife.

 “One thing I appreciate, he babysits the kids and gives me a break,” Diann said.